kevinzweerink/web_fall2013/README.md

 `git pull`: As a rule of thumb, whenever you sit down to work, run this first.
 It will make sure that your repository is up to date with the one on Github.

+`git add .`: This is the easiest way to stage all of your changes and start tracking any new files.
+You will need to run this before you commit in order to tell git that you want it to take note of the changes you have made.

-`git commit -A -m "YOUR COMMIT MESSAGE HERE"`: This will commit your changes locally. `-A` is telling git to stage all of the changes you have made, and `-m` is telling it that whatever comes next in quotes is the commit message.
+`git commit -m "YOUR COMMIT MESSAGE HERE"`: This will commit your changes locally. `-m` is telling git that whatever comes next in quotes is the commit message.

 `git push`: This will push your changes to the remote repository.
 It's usually a good idea to run `git pull` before `git push`; if there are changes to the remote repository that have been made since your last pull, the push will fail and you will get an error message.

+`git status`: This will give you a rundown of what changes are staged for commit, what changes haven't been staged yet, and what files haven't been tracked yet.
+It's good if you aren't sure whether you have changed anything since your last commit.